NoosWare/noos-api-cpp/README.md

 Non-continuous calls (e.g., a one-off query) can be controlled by the lifetime of the callble object.

+_WARNING_: The communication between the platform and the API is with TLS, so you will need your own SSL certificate to use it.
 _NOTE_: current version 0.8.2 is **under developlment**!

 ## Dependencies